 4. All Business Websites Must Become Mobile-Friendly

 These days mobile users are more than ever the most likely ready-to-buy shoppers.
 Mobile users know the difference between a site only designed for desktops and one that's mobile-responsive.
-It's now important for all businesses to adopt mobile-friendly practices for their websites, to appeal to the widest possible audience.
+It's now essential for all businesses to adopt mobile-friendly practices for their websites to appeal to the broadest possible audience.

 Another reason to adopt a mobile-first approach, even beyond your website, is to facilitate job applicants who commonly apply through their smartphones.
 The best way to accommodate communications is with mobile users in mind.
 Texting is becoming more relevant to connect with coworkers, while email is largely an effective way for digital marketers to communicate with consumers.